CallumJMac/CallumJMac.github.io/_posts/2024-04-24-RAG-langchain-intro.md

 ### 3: Chunking

-In RAG systems, "chunking" refers to the segmentation of input text into shorter and meaningful units.
+In RAG systems, "chunking" refers to the segmentation of input text into shorter and more meaningful units.
 This enables the system to efficiently pinpoint and retrieve relevant pieces of information.
 The quality of chunks are **essential** to how effective your system will be.

 The most important thing to consider when deciding a chunking strategy is the structure of the documents that you are loading into your vector database.
 If the documents contain similar-length paragraphs, it would be useful to consider this when determining the size of the chunk.